Miss Maryland USA

 The Miss Maryland USA competition is the pageant that selects the representative for the state Maryland in the Miss USA pageant.
 The pageant is directed by D&D Productions.

 The first Miss USA winner from Maryland, Mary Leona Gage, won Miss USA 1957.
 However, she was later discovered to be a mother of two sons and was therefore dethroned.
 In 2012, Nana Meriwether placed 1st runner-up, but became Miss USA 2012 when Olivia Culpo won Miss Universe 2012.

 Seven Maryland titleholders are former Miss Maryland Teen USAs.
 These four all reigned in the early 1990s, and in fact four out of seven titleholders from 1990 to 1995 were former teens.
 Only four Miss Maryland USA has competed at Miss America.

 From 2006 to 2008, each woman who won Miss Maryland USA was the previous year's first runner-up.

-Lexia Gillette of Chevy Chase was crowned Miss Maryland USA 2025 on August 24, 2025 at Bethesda North Marriott Hotel and Conference Center in Rockville.
-She will represent Maryland at Miss USA 2025.
+Holly Plank of Baltimore was crowned Miss Maryland USA 2026 on July 26, 2026 at Hilton Parsippany in Parsippany.
+She will represent Maryland at Miss USA 2026.